-It is recognized that the work of the committee is potentially lengthy and onerous.
-To accomplish the objectives expeditiously the Parties agree that existing JE funds can be accessed by the JE committee to engage consultant(s) on a fulltime basis if necessary to complete this work.
+It is recognized that the work of the committee is technical, complicated, lengthy and onerous.
+To accomplish the objectives, the parties agree that existing JE funds can be accessed by the JE committee to engage consultant(s) to complete this work.

-It is further recognized that this process does not impact the established management right of employers to determine local job requirements and job descriptions nor does this process after any existing collective agreement rights or established practices.
+It is further recognized that this process does not impact the established management right of employers to determine local job requirements and job descriptions nor does this process alter any existing collective agreement rights or established practices.